About Katie

 PhD Student in Clinical Psychology, University of Calgary

-Mica is a first-year Master of Science student under the supervision of Dr. Katie Birnie in the Clinical Psychology program at the University of Calgary.
+Mica is a Doctor of Philosophy student under the supervision of Dr. Katie Birnie in the Clinical Psychology program at the University of Calgary.
 She completed her Bachelor of Arts (Honours) in Psychology, First Class, at the University of Calgary, where she examined posttraumatic headache in children with mild traumatic brain injury.
-Her current research interests include cross-cultural research, behavioural health equity, and assessment and treatment for pain in marginalized groups.
-When not doing research or coursework, Mica enjoys singing in choirs, learning other languages, and listening to musical theatre.
+Her Master of Science thesis subsequently focused on informing the development of the first patient-oriented decision aid for in-person versus virtual pediatric chronic pain management.
+Mica’s current interests include cross-cultural research, health equity, and assessment and treatment for pain in marginalized groups.
+In her spare time, Mica enjoys singing and learning other languages.

 Our Team: Staff